wisniewskikr/chrisblog-it-cloud/spring-cloud/documentation/springcloud-springboot3-documentation-gateway/README.md

 ##### Inputs
 This project requires following inputs:
-* **First Service**: http requests from any Rest Client.
+* **Gateway Service**: http requests from any Rest Client.
 It handles GET method for paths "/public" and "/secured"
+* **Gateway Service**: http requests from any Internet Browser.
+It handles path "swagger-ui.html"

 ##### Outputs
 This project provides following outputs:
-* **First Service**: http responses with JSONs with data
+* **Gateway Service**: http responses with JSONs with data
+* **Gateway service**: http response with HTML with documentation for custom services

 ##### Terminology
 Terminology explanation: